 What a great show.
 I had the pleasure of seeing Grandson play once a year earlier at the same location when they opened for Nothing But Thieves.
-I attended that show exclusively to see Grandson, but it is always a bit disappointing to have such a focus on an opening band because, not only do they not get to play long, but the stage setup is is sub-par and the sound is frequently poor as compared to the headliner.
-I recall at this show in particular, the sound was way too low and so the powerful moments in the songs really lost their power as a result.
+I attended that show exclusively to see Grandson, but it is always a bit disappointing to have such a focus on an opening band.
+Not only does an opening band not get to play long, but the stage setup is is sub-par and the sound is frequently poor as compared to the headliner.
+I recall at this show in particular, the sound was way too low and so the powerful moments in the songs really lost their impact as a result.

 This headlining show made up for those deficiencies considerably.
 And, as you can see from the picture, I even got to meet Jordan, the lead singer.
 There was a pretty inexpensive VIP option where we got to come in early for a meet and greet and also listen to an unreleased track.